percona/pmm-doc/docs/dbaas/DBaaS_tepmplate.md

     ```
 For more information, see [DatabaseCluster templates](https://github.com/percona/dbaas-operator/blob/main/docs/templates.md#creating-the-template-crd).

-## Add Read permissions for pxctemplateugradeoptions
+## Add Read permissions for pxctemplateupgradeoptions

 For the dbaas-operator to apply the template it needs access to the template CRs.